 The Financing Corporation's accounting policy is to recognize transfers between levels of the fair value hierarchy on the date of the event or change in circumstances that caused the transfer.
-No transfers have been made between Level 1, Level 2, or Level 3 during the fiscal year ended June 30, 2022.
+No transfers have been made between Level 1, Level 2, or Level 3 during the fiscal years ended June 30, 2023 and 2022.